jacklee032016/rtosLwip/supports/lwip/lwip/mkfs/readme.txt

 		Update log and some info in static web pages;
 		build: make under mingw (call windows API), creating mkfsdata.exe;
 		run: mkfsdata: read and create file for 'fs' directory;
-		Result file: muxHttpFsData.c, copy to directory and replace file in muxHttp;
+		Result file: extHttpFsData.c, copy to directory and replace file in extHttp;

 This directory contains a script ('makefsdata') to create C code suitable for